 “I think the initial reaction that employers had delivering a one-time increase or a spot

-bonus of $1,000 was very popular and provided a lot of good PR; we really didn’t see a lot of those investments translating into increasing base salaries of employees” said Saldano.
+bonus of $1,000 was very popular and provided a lot of good PR; we really didn’t see a lot of those investments translating into increasing base salaries of employees” said Sardone.
 “By the end of 2018, everyone just sort of went back to business as if it didn’t happen.”

 Where salary raises and promotions are concerned, there’s neither a magic number as to what to provide to employees, nor a specific technique that can be applied.
 Each organization is different.
 In the end, it might not be about base salaries any more, especially if an organization is trying to draw the very best performance out of its employees.

 “Everyone is trying to reexamine this process, because it just doesn’t feel like it’s effective from the employee’s standpoint, or the organization’s standpoint.
-There’s a lot of discussion and chatter about rethinking the model, said Saldano.
+There’s a lot of discussion and chatter about rethinking the model, said Sardone.
 “There’s a lot of experimentation going on right now.”

 In the end, 2019 might be akin to either a testing ground or an overall land of confusion for many organizations as they work to figure out the new tax code, where they stand in it, how they reward and promote their employees, and how they retain their best talent while drawing new talent in.

-“I would say 2019’s going to represent some level of disruption in the way in which we reward employees for their performance,” concluded Saldano, who stated that no matter what happens this year, it can still be studied and learned from.
+“I would say 2019’s going to represent some level of disruption in the way in which we reward employees for their performance,” concluded Sardone, who stated that no matter what happens this year, it can still be studied and learned from.